 There's fundamentally no difference in quality or price when it comes to the percale vs sateen debate.
 It’s entirely personal preference as to how you like your bedding to look and feel.

 Likewise, at Bedfolk we offer sample swatches of our bedding, so that you can feel the difference for yourself before you buy.

 Generally most people love percale sheets.
 They’re luxurious, soft, and ridiculously comfortable.
 There’s really nothing to dislike, which is why so many hotels opt for percale bedding.
 Sateen sheets on the other hand can be slightly more marmite, thanks to their opulent look and feel.
 People either tend to love them, and can’t go back, or they’ll find them a little too different to what they’re used to, and revert to a traditional percale weave.

 If you’re still struggling to work out which bedding to buy (and we wouldn’t blame you if you were), and weave is not the only thing you’re worried about, you can read this handy blog on how to shop for bed sheets.
 You can thank us later...

 Why Does Bedfolk Have Two Types of Weave?

 At Bedfolk, we produce two types of bedding with a percale weave – Classic and Relaxed – finished differently to give slightly different looks and feels.
-Both are made from the same 100% long staple cotton, giving the same premium quality in terms of breathability and softness.
+Both are made from the same high quality cotton, giving the same premium quality in terms of breathability and softness.